Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated `Python Projects` with new beginner and intermediate projects.
 - Updated `OPEN-ARC` with a new project and fixed Project 11 notebook score details.
 - Released `Kaos`, our name generation model for creatives.
 Access for free on Hugging Face Sapces: https://huggingface.co/spaces/InfinitodeLTD/KaosGen.
 - Updated `DeepDefend` to `v0.1.4`, with a new attack and a new defense function.
 We've also fixed some of the defense functions' logic.